limbernie/limbernie.github.io/_posts/2018-08-09-bulldog-2-walkthrough.md

 001801:  C=200      0 L	       3 W	    462 Ch	  "pejerrine - 123456"
 ```

-Logging in with any of the credentials above will result in a JSON Web Token (JWT) and the user's profile stored in the browser's local storage as you'll see in a while.
+Logging in with any of the credentials above will result in a JSON Web Token (JWT) and the user's profile getting stored in the browser's local storage.
+You'll see that in a while.

 Let's go with the credential (`eivijay:12345`).

 ![eivijay](/assets/images/posts/bulldog-2-walkthrough/5537bc42.png)

 Here's the local storage.
+The stored items are: `id_token` and `user`.

 ![Local Storage](/assets/images/posts/bulldog-2-walkthrough/b0fbc009.png)